'Loyalty has gone for a toss': Millennials, moonlighting & start-ups

 The top brass of TCS, Infosys, HCL also expressed their displeasure over the practice.
 After claiming to have fired employees for moonlighting, Infosys said it will allow employees to moonlight but with permission.
 On the other hand, TCS’s HR head said in a recent interview that the company is building a platform for employees to take up side gigs.
 Premji also noted that moonlighting is fine as long as it does not conflict with company's interests.

-While the question of dual jobs remains an open-ended question in the IT world, in the start-up world, it is pretty rampant and Krishnan is one such example.
+While the question of dual jobs remains an open-ended question in the IT sector, in the start-up world, it is pretty rampant and Krishnan is one such example.

 Business Today decided to reach out to the other stakeholders to understand their perspective on the issue.